exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

    </tbody>
 </table>

-If the sim recommends this, it will return a percentage in the box: T2Coast-☐%
+If the sim recommends this, it will return a percentage in the box: T2Coast-☐% <br /> <br />
+We generally recommend using T2MC instead of this strategy.

 ### T2
 <table class="spqcey">